-Two posts ago, I looked at Kenneth Branagh’s Band of Brothers.in the film Henry V. That speech — particularly the line “We few, we happy few, we band of brothers” — was the inspiration for the title of a book and the subsequent television mini-series that it spawned:
+Two posts ago, I looked at Kenneth Branagh’s St. Crispin’s Day speech in the film Henry V. That speech — particularly the line “We few, we happy few, we band of brothers” — was the inspiration for the title of a book and the subsequent television mini-series that it spawned: Band of Brothers.

 Here are some reasons why I liked the speech:

 - As difficult as it must have been, the General kept his composure.
-If good speeches are needed in good times — and they are — they are critical in difficult times, when people are hurting and need to hear words of encouragement and hope.
-In such times, it is incumbent on speakers to remain poised and to demonstrate leadership, even when they are burdened with the same challenges as the audience.
+If we need good speeches in good times — and we do — they are critical in difficult times.
+When people are hurting, they need to hear words of encouragement and hope.
+In such times, speakers must remain poised and demonstrate leadership, even when they face the same challenges as the audience.

 - The General acknowledged the suffering and hardship that the men endured.
 He didn’t attempt to soften it.
 When delivering difficult news, it is almost always better to be upfront with one’s audience.

 - He spoke in a loud and clear voice.

 - He spoke with genuine emotion.

 - The General paused frequently (even if the pauses were extended somewhat to allow for translation into English for viewers).